Accounts Receivable and Accounts Payable Sample Clauses

 POPULAR SAMPLE Copied 47 times

-Accounts Receivable and Accounts Payable. (a) The Seller agrees that it will utilize normal collection efforts consistent with past business practices of the Seller in collecting the outstanding accounts receivable of the Seller generated by the Purchased Assets as of the Effective Date.
-The Seller shall not undertake any formal collection action (whether legal action, referral to a collection agency or otherwise) with respect to any such Account Receivable without first consulting with the Buyer.
+Accounts Receivable and Accounts Payable. (a) The Seller agrees that it will utilize normal collection efforts consistent with past business practices of the Seller in collecting the outstanding Accounts Receivable of the Seller as of the Effective Date.
+The Seller shall not undertake any formal collection action (whether legal action, referral to a collection agency or otherwise) with respect to any such account receivable without first consulting with the Buyer.
 The Seller agrees to pay, in a manner consistent with past business practice of the Seller, the outstanding accounts payable of the Seller as of the Effective Date.
-The Buyer shall not, and shall not permit its employees, officers, directors, independent contractors or agents to, directly or indirectly, encourage any customer of Seller not to make payment on any accounts receivable of Seller or commit any action which could reasonably lead or cause any customer not to make such a payment and the Buyer shall otherwise cooperate with Seller and its designees (and cause its personnel and accountants to cooperate) in Seller’s collection efforts.
+The Buyer shall not, and shall not permit its employees, officers, directors, independent contractors or agents to, directly or indirectly, encourage any customer of Seller not to make payment on any accounts receivable of Seller or commit any action which could reasonably lead or cause any customer not to make such a payment and the Buyer shall otherwise cooperate with Seller and its designees (and cause its personnel and accountants to cooperate) in Seller’s collection efforts. (b) The parties agree that in the event payments are received by either of the parties on accounts receivable from customers who are customers of both of the Buyer and Seller, such payments shall be applied in accordance with the customer's instruction.
+In the event that the customer has not provided instructions on the face of the remittance or any accompanying documentation or correspondence, then such payments shall be applied first to the newest outstanding invoice(s).
+In the event that either party receives proceeds of accounts receivable which belong to the other party, such party will immediately remit such proceeds, in kind, to the other party.

 Accounts Receivable and Accounts Payable.
 A true and correct aged (30-60-90 days) list of all accounts receivable and accounts payable of the Company as of the end of the calendar month preceding the date hereof has been furnished to the Buyer.
 All of the accounts receivable of the Company are actual and bona fide accounts receivable representing obligations for the total dollar amount thereof showing on the books of the Company and the accounts receivable are not and the accounts receivable as of the Closing Date will not be subject to any recoupments, set-offs or counter-claims, other than set-offs from the purchase of inventory by the Company and returns, in each case in the Ordinary Course of Business.
 Except as otherwise reflected or reserved for in the Financial Statements such accounts receivable are collectible in the Ordinary Course of Business.